Home Buying: How Can You Lose Your Earnest Money?

 Have legal questions about earnest money?
 Always consult with an attorney about your specific circumstances.

-What is Earnest Money
+What is an Earnest Money Deposit?

 If a buyer backs out of or otherwise loses the opportunity to purchase a home, it may allow the seller to retain part or all of the earnest money.
 For example, a buyer may miss a contract deadline by not being able to get a loan on time.
-Other causes may range from buying a car during the loan application process, to losing important documents -- either of which can cause financing to fall apart due to the buyer's actions.
+Other causes may range from buying a car during the loan application process, to losing important documents—either of which can cause financing to fall apart due to the buyer's actions.

 One major risk that causes buyers to wave goodbye to earnest money in tight real estate markets is an action called “waiving contingencies.”